 Michael lodged in Meriden with his uncle for several years and found work at the Meriden freight depot.
 He would work his way up to the baggage depot at the train station.
-Donlon had been joined in America by three sisters.
-His three brothers, meanwhile, remained in Ireland with his parents.
+Donlon’s three sisters had joined him in America, while his three brothers remained in Ireland with his parents.

 The New York-Boston Express was pulling into the station on the New York, New Haven, and Hartford railroad line.
 Throngs of people crowded the tracks.

-Donlon was pulling a cart to collect luggage as Malvina and Delcina, 8, along with a group of other passengers, were crossing the tracks to the station.
+Donlon was pulling a cart to collect luggage as Malvina and eight-year-old Delcina, along with a group of other passengers, crossed the tracks to the station.

-Donlon, startled by the sight of the little girl and her mother on the tracks in front of the oncoming express, abandoned his cart.
+Donlon saw the little girl and her mother on the tracks in front of the oncoming express, and he abandoned his cart.